ubc-library-rc/dataverse_utils/docs/scripts.md

 is all you will need to type.

-Note that these programs have been primarily tested on Linux and MacOS, with [Windows a distant third](#footnote).
+Note that these programs have been primarily tested on Linux and MacOS, with [Windows a tertiary priority](#footnote).
 Windows is notable for its unusual file  handling, so, as the MIT licenses stipulates, there is no warranty as to the suitability for a particular purpose.

 Of course, they *should* work.